Whoaa512/starred/README.md

 ## JavaScript

+- [antonioru/beautiful-react-hooks](https://github.com/antonioru/beautiful-react-hooks) - 🔥 A collection of beautiful and (hopefully) useful React hooks to speed-up your components and hooks development 🔥
 - [spencermountain/dumpster-dive](https://github.com/spencermountain/dumpster-dive) - roll a wikipedia dump into mongo
 - [gnat/surreal](https://github.com/gnat/surreal) - 🗿 Mini jQuery alternative.
 Dependency-free animations.
 Pairs with htmx.
 Locality of Behavior.
 Use one element or arrays transparently.
 Vanilla querySelector() but better!
 - [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)